BetterMuSeek

 Check the Hardware

-Periodically check the tuning pegs, bridge, and any onboard electronics to make sure they are functioning correctly.
+Periodically check the tuning pegs, bridge, and any onboard electronics to ensure they function correctly.

 Check out the list of cleaning kits you need to maintain your guitar.